Last changed

 placeholder with the name used for your organization's private repository within the Chainguard registry.

-The dotnet-sdk image can be used directly for simple cases, or with a multi-stage build using the dotnet-sdk as the builder and dotnet-runtime as the final target container.
+For simple cases, you can use the SDK image directly, or with a multi-stage build using the SDK image as the builder and the Runtime image as the final target container.

-To get started, go to your current dotnet application directory (or where you house your dotnet applications) and execute the following command.
-This command should be able to detect the dotnet project in your directory and create a base for the docker initialization.
+Begin by going to your .NET application directory (or the location where you house your .NET applications) and execute the following command.
+This command will detect the .NET project in your directory and create a base for the Docker initialization:

 After the files have been created, replace the contents within the created Dockerfile with the following